k-ahn2/wps2/README.md

 > [!IMPORTANT]
 > WPS uses timestamps extensively.
 A post sent by a user will use the client timestamp on both client, server and destination user's database.
 If the sending user's clock is materially incorrect, WPS may incorrectly sort messages and you may encounter issues with certain functions.

-## WPS Installation and Prereqs

-> [!NOTE]
-> WPS has only been tested on a Raspberry Pi running Raspbian.
-There is no known reason it shouldn't run in any Python environment.
-Please share your feedback so we can update the docs for others

-1. Clone the repository using git clone `https://github.com/k-ahn2/wps`
-2. Go to the `wps` directory
-3. Run `python3 wps.py`

-This should start WPS with a default configuration.
-When running for the first time, WPS will create and initialise the database `wps.db`, plus `wps.log` and `db.log`

-Check for errors in the console.
-Confirmation of the TCP Port is shown - check this matches the port in BPQ or Xrouter.

 ## How WPS handles JSON

 WPS receives everything from the packet network and node as a string, with discreet packets delimited by `0x0D` (13 decimal), Additional delimiters are used for compressed packets.